astroseger/escrow_contracts/docs/MultiPartyEscrow.md

 * CLIENT1 sends (off-chain) the signed message SIGNED_BY_CLIENT(ContractAdress=MPEAdress, recipient=SERVER1, replica_id=REPLICA1, value=some_amount, expiration=some_expiration)
 * SERVER1 calls: open_channel_by_recipient(sender=CLIENT1, value=some_amount, expiration=some_expiration, replica_id=REPLICA1, signature = SIGNED_BY_CLIENT(ContractAdress=MPEAdress, recipient=SERVER1, replica_id=REPLICA1, value=some_amount, expiration=some_expiration))
 * MPE create the PaymentChanel: [channel_id = 0, sender=CLIENT1, recipient=SERVER1, replica_id=REPLICA1, value="some_amount" AGI, nonce=0, expiration="some_expiration"]
-* MPE subscribe "some_amount" AGI from the balance of the CLIENT1
+* MPE subtract "some_amount" AGI from the balance of the CLIENT1
 * SERVER1 wait conformation from the blockchain that channel was created
 * usual workflow can be started now.
 * ......